-Underbarrel Flak Cannon: The underbarrel flak cannon provides incredible power and range compared to its traditional brethren, and maintains its larger counterpart's grenade launcher functionality, though its range is pitiful due to the short length of the weapon.
+Underbarrel Flak Cannon: The underbarrel flak cannon provides incredible power and range compared to its traditional brethren, and maintains its larger counterpart's grenade launcher functionality, though its range is pitiful compared to bigger variants.
 They are commonly favored as grenade launchers, as they function almost identically to their larger parent weapon when launching grenades.
 As with an underbarrel shotgun, it can attach to any two-handed weapon, but requires two hands to use effectively if it is detached.

 [High]